-This is where a call-to-action (CTA) comes in.
+This is where a call to action (CTA) comes in.
 A CTA is a button or a link on a website that encourages visitors to take a specific action, such as making a purchase, filling out a contact form, or subscribing to a newsletter.

 It’s also important to make your CTA stand out visually.
 Consider using a contrasting color, bold font, or unique shape to draw attention to your CTA button.

-Your CTA should offer a clear value proposition to your visitors.
 Highlight the benefits of taking the action you want them to take, such as saving time or money, improving their skills, or gaining exclusive access to content.